 Use a mandoline to grate the carrot and cucumber.
 Mix together with the cooked bur cooled noodles and add the sauce.

 Back to the lentil paddies - Mold into small steaks.
 Turn in sesame seeds.
 Fry generously with oil until golden and crispy, this takes about 3-4 minutes per side.

 Let drain on grill.

-If you are a coriander lover, you can dress the dish up with freshly chopped coriander leaves.
+If you are a coriander lover, you can dress up the dish with some freshly chopped coriander.